Preserving the Canadian public health record

 How often are pages captured?

-Can I request a page to be archived?
+Can I suggest a page or source?

 How do I cite a snapshot?